Home | Chapter Summaries | Builders | Useful Links | Places | Books | W/B Calculator | Charles F. Walsh Photographs

 Updated Oct 11, 2006: On Aug 7, 2006 "Blonde Streak" was completely destroyed by fire after an electrical malfunction in the starter circuit.
 Details of the fire and the events leading up to it as well as the awful pictures are located here.
-The picture to the right is how I'd like to remember her and I'll continue to host these pages as long as practical as an aid to others currently in the process of building one of these fabulous airplanes.
+The picture above is how I'd like to remember her and I'll continue to host these pages as long as practical as an aid to others currently in the process of building one of these fabulous airplanes.

 I nicknamed my Cozy "Blonde Streak" as it seemed appropriate for a mostly white airplane that streaks thru the sky...usually hauling a few of my 4 female family members (all blondes, by the way) in the process.
 Here are three of those blondes with "Blonde Streak" after arrival at the Copperstate 2005 fly-in.